npm/documentation/content/cli/v9/configuring-npm/folders.md

 The [`prefix` config](/cli/v9/using-npm/config#prefix) defaults to the location where node is installed.
 On most systems, this is `/usr/local`.
-On Windows, it's `%AppData%\npm`.
+On Windows, it's `%ProgramFiles%\nodejs`.
 On Unix systems, it's one level up, since node is typically installed at `{prefix}/bin/node` rather than `{prefix}/node.exe`.

 When the `global` flag is set, npm installs things into this prefix.